RubenRubens/cq-containers/cq-conda/readme.md

 ## Usage

-To run and create a new container for latter use:
+Create a new container for latter use:

 ```
 docker run -v $PWD:/cadquery:z -itd cq-conda bash